Declaration on Corporate Governance

 Initial appointments of Management Board members are made for a maximum of three years in accordance with recommendation B.3 of the Code.
 Information on the diversity of the Management Board can be found in the section “Diversity concept and targets”.

 The Management Board of the General Partner manages the Company’s business in accordance with the applicable laws and the Articles of Association as well as the rules of procedure within the meaning of section 77 paragraph 2 German Stock Corporation Act.
 The rules of procedure stipulate the principles of the cooperation.
 They also provide for the schedule of responsibilities which determines the departmental responsibilities of the individual Management Board members.
 The rules of procedure determine that meetings of the Management Board are held as the circumstances require, but at least twelve times a year.
-The meetings and the adoption of resolutions by the Management Board are chaired by the Chairman of the Management Board.
-If he is unavailable, this task resides with the Management Board member named by the Chairman, or, if no member has been named, with the participating Management Board member most senior in office.
-The Chairman of the meeting determines the order of the agenda items and the voting procedure.
+The meetings and the adoption of resolutions by the Management Board are chaired by the Chair of the Management Board.
+If the Chair is unavailable, this task resides with the Management Board member named by the Chair, or, if no member has been named, with the participating Management Board member most senior in office.
+The Chair of the meeting determines the order of the agenda items and the voting procedure.
 As a rule, the Management Board adopts resolutions at meetings by simple majority of votes cast, and outside the meetings by simple majority of its members.
-In case of a tie, the Chairman of the Management Board has the casting vote.
+In case of a tie, the Chair of the Management Board has the casting vote.

 Without prejudice to the overall responsibility of the entire Management Board, each Management Board member is responsible for his or her own area of departmental responsibility.
 Based on the rules of procedure, the Management Board members are required to keep each other informed on an ongoing basis about all relevant business occurrences in their areas of departmental responsibility.
 In the case of interdepartmental matters, the Management Board members concerned are requested to coordinate with each other.
-The Chairman of the Management Board coordinates the affairs of the individual departments.
+The Chair of the Management Board coordinates the affairs of the individual departments.

 Matters of outstanding importance and significance are resolved on by the entire Management Board pursuant to the rules of procedure.
 In order to increase the efficiency of the Management Board’s work, the Supervisory Board of the General Partner established a Management Board Committee for certain cross departmental matters.
 If necessary, such Management Board Committee essentially deals with corporate matters of subsidiaries of FMC AG & Co.
 KGaA or with acquisitions that do not reach the minimum relevance and importance level required for being referred to the entire Management Board.
-The Management Board Committee must be composed of at least three members, among them the Chairman of the Management Board and the Chief Financial Officer as well as the Management Board member responsible for the respective matter or another Management Board member appointed by the Chairman at his reasonable discretion exercised in the individual case.
+The Management Board Committee must be composed of at least three members, among them the Chair of the Management Board and the Chief Financial Officer as well as the Management Board member responsible for the respective matter or another Management Board member appointed by the Chair at his or her reasonable discretion exercised in the individual case.
 In its meetings the Management Board Committee decides with a simple majority of the votes cast; outside of meetings the Management Board Committee decides with a simple majority of its members.

 In various relevant cases, the rules of procedure require the Management Board to obtain the prior approval of the Supervisory Board or the competent committee of the Supervisory Board of the General Partner and also regulate the Management Board's information duties vis-à-vis the Supervisory Board.